kenyyhy/SingleRSC/README.md

 * To launch you can either double click the 'RSC-Single-Player.jar' file, or use the run.bat (Windows) or run.sh (Unix)
 * To create a new account, click the "New User" button and fill out the information below
 * Login and play

+* To compile use ant version 8 and use ant compile in the terminal

 # Game Information
 * Music player replaced Social tab